Markdown

 Pre-packaged plugins

-- CVE Plugin (opens in a new tab) - Automatically link CVE identifiers
+- CVE Plugin — auto-links CVE identifiers to the MITRE database

-- Redact Plugin (opens in a new tab) - Mask sensitive data (SSNs, credit cards, etc.)
+- Redact Plugin — masks sensitive data (SSNs, credit cards, etc.)

 CVE Plugin